Hills of Gold

 • Hills of Gold Community Enhancement Fund to be established, with a commitment of $3,000 per turbine per year installed and operating, expected over a period of at least 25 years.

-Clean Energy Partners developed the project prior to ENGIE acquiring it in 2020 and continue to provide support to the project.
+Clean Energy Partners developed the project prior to ENGIE acquiring it in 2020 and Someva Renewables provide ongoing development management support to the project.

 About the Project